Ciccio1307/Ciccio1307/README.md

-Ciao 👋, I'm Francesco but u can call me Ciccio
+Hi 👋, I'm Francesco but you can call me Ciccio

-<

-🌱 I’m currently learning Solidity, Java, Go
+🌱 I’m currently learning C++, Python

-👨‍💻 All of my projects are available here
+👨‍💻 I'm Computer Science Student of University Of Catania

 📫 How to reach me francesco.virzi13@gmail.com

->